janbodnar/Windows-API-examples/README.md

 # Windows-API-examples
-The examples from the ZetCode's <a href="http://zetcode.com/gui/winapi/">Windows API tutorial</a>
+The code examples from the ZetCode's <a href="http://zetcode.com/gui/winapi/">Windows API tutorial</a>